citp/privacy-policy-historical/t/to/too/toonboom.com.md

-> *The following text is extracted and transformed from the toonboom.com privacy policy that was archived on 2012-10-15.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20121015184744id_/http%3A//beta.toonboom.com/legal/privacy-policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the toonboom.com privacy policy that was archived on 2013-09-13.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20130913214828id_/https%3A//www.toonboom.com/legal/privacy-policy) for the most accurate reproduction.*

-# Privacy Policy
+# Privacy Policy | Toon Boom Animation

 At TOON BOOM ANIMATION Inc. ("TOON BOOM"), protecting your privacy is very important to us.
 Our goal is to treat the personal information you furnish us with the utmost respect, and in accordance with this Privacy Policy.
 Please read on for details about our practices for handling and securing your personal information.